TheCrazyGM/create-deb-scripts/README.md

 - [Zed Editor](https://zed.dev/) – high-performance, multiplayer code editor
 - [Neovim (git)](https://neovim.io/) – built from source using CMake and packaged as a .deb
 - [Rofi (git)](https://github.com/davatorium/rofi) – built from source with Meson/Ninja and packaged as a .deb
+- [Picom (git)](https://github.com/yshui/picom) – built from source with Meson/Ninja and packaged as a .deb

 Zed and Zen scripts fetch the latest upstream release from GitHub and build a .deb that integrates with desktop environments (icons, desktop entries, and executables on PATH).
 Neovim is built from the latest `neovim/neovim` repo source and then packaged.